cnabio/cnab-spec/802-credential-sets.md

 ## Parameter Mapping

-Parameter values can be mapped by the runtime using parameter sets, which works the same as credential sets.
+Parameter values MAY be mapped by the runtime using parameter sets, which work the same as credential sets.

 In the bundle.json parameters are defined: